AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 restriction in the final 'crawl' scenario).

 For a person new to roguelikes, the 'raid' scenario offers a gentle introduction.
-The subsequent game scenarios gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.
+The subsequent game scenarios lead the player along an optional story arc.
+They gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.
 Starting from the second scenario, the player controls a whole team of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.

+The last scenario, the crawl, is the only one that takes place in a multi-floor setting, spanning 15 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
-The last scenario takes place in a multi-floor setting, giving player the choice of exploration of a single level at a time or portions of many levels along a single staircase and also of guarding staircases against enemies from other levels or, inversely, avoiding the staircases.
+The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
+The scenario is the gist and the main challenge of the game, involving strategic resource management and area denial elements.
+Compared to that, the smaller scenarios provide more tactical training and offer variety and entertainment of chasing a high-score between the deaths^H^H^H^H^H^H the brave attempts at the long crawl scenario.

 Monsters